Locations:

 Q: Why do some people have more freckles than others?

 A: Freckles have to do with the type and amount of melanin in the skin.
-Typically, people who have red or blonde hair or light colored skin have more “pheomelanin,” which is associated with freckles.
+Typically, people with red or blonde hair or light colored skin have more “pheomelanin,” which is associated with freckles.

 Q: Is there ever a point you should worry about freckles?